Founder and CEO, Rhonda Grace

 *Called at age 15 to work with alcohol & drug addictions.

-*2000 to 2001 – Trained on the streets of New Orleans as the director of a women’s 2000 to 2001 – Trained on the streets of New Orleans as the director of a women’s halfway house.
+*2000 to 2001 – Trained on the streets of New Orleans as the director of a women’s half-way house, specifically ministering to prostitutes and hard-core addicts

 *October 1, 2001 to present – Opened up and directed Grace Place Ministries, Inc. .